flexpressjs/flexpress/README.md

 (Flexpress needs Yarn, [see the installation doc](https://yarnpkg.com/en/docs/install)):

 ```
+# Creating a project is as simple as downloading a package.json file
 $ mkdir myproject && cd myproject
 $ curl -O https://raw.githubusercontent.com/flexpressjs/skeleton/master/package.json

-$ yarn # Yarn is required as npm is not working with Flexpress
+# Install the dependencies using Yarn (npm is not working with Flexpress)
+$ yarn

 yarn install v1.5.1
 info No lockfile found.